 Ice cream vans

 There are various controls for the noise made from the chimes of ice cream vans.
 The chime should only be played after 12 noon and before 7pm and should not cause a reasonable annoyance.
-If you are affected by the noise from ice cream vans please follow noise complaint procedure,, and make a note of the traders name together with the registration number of the vehicle.
+If you are affected by the noise from ice cream vans please follow our noise complaint procedure,, and make a note of the traders name together with the registration number of the vehicle.